grettke/help/help.md

 peform.
 The practices only look at the key-binding configuration.
 There are a limited number of keys on a keyboard and there are physical limitations on your hands.
 Along with the previous assuptions it may look like there are less.
-Fortunately it just looks that way and it isn't true.
-There are a lot of powerful ways to "go places" with EMACS.
+Fortunately it just looks that way and it isn&rsquo;t true.
+There are a lot of powerful ways to &ldquo;go places&rdquo; with EMACS.
 The next heading contains my attempt.

 ### How to Get There Pleasantly and Quickly

+    ID: 38026C1B-44D4-47EF-90D2-239876F7F31C

 You need to learn how to use EMACS.
 You need to develop a personal preference.
 You need to develop an idea of `places` and `activities` and `distance`.
 The following